Aarsh-Chotalia/Optimal_Pumping/README.md

 ## Overview

-This project contains MATLAB code and `.mat` data files for simulations involving optimal energy pumping in an entrained neural (JR) system by frequency shuffling.
+This project contains MATLAB code and `.mat` data files (generated) for simulations involving optimal energy pumping in an entrained neural (JR) system by frequency shuffling.

 ## File Structure

 ### MATLAB Scripts

 - **Code.m**
-  Main script to run the simulations and process results.
+  Main script to run the simulations and generate.

 - **odejr.m**
   Contains the ODE definitions of Jansen-Rit model with a stimulus.